Growing Communities Fund

 Please ensure that you have read and understood the guidance and what this funding can be used for.
 When you submit your application you will be asked to confirm that you have read and agree with the terms and conditions which can be found below.

-Applications must be submitted online and funding used or allocated before 31 March 2024 or sooner if the funding has been spent.
+Applications must be submitted online and funding used or allocated before 28 February 2025 or sooner if the funding has been spent.

 Complete the grant application form now

 We aim to process applications as speedily as possible but we may need to contact you for further information.
-We aim to make a decision on applications (or to have contacted you for further information) within three weeks of application.
+We aim to make a decision on applications (or to have contacted you for further information) within two weeks of application.
 You will receive an email informing you whether your application has been successful or not.

 Hints and tips for your application